flip-ui/flip-ui-rs/README.md

 ## Important Note

-Please note that the crate currently works with a different JSON format than the current Website.
+Please note that the crate currently works with a different JSON format than the current website.
 I am working on a rework of the website!

 ## Installation